 The Great Dickens Christmas Fair is a bustling theatrical environment, combining the magic of the traditional holiday season with the writings of Charles Dickens and a rich tapestry of Victorian England.
 The Fair is a giant environmental theatre, one of the largest and most complex in the world, involving a combination of stage performances, environmental areas, and improvisational acting in the streets of our “London.”

-For those interested in performing at the event as an individual or joining a group, early auditions will be held in July.
-A second round of auditions will be held in September.
-Please email [email protected] to be added to the list for notification of audition dates.
+For those interested in performing at the event as an individual or joining a group, please email [email protected] to be added to the list for audition notification.

 Proposals for New 2022 Entertainment Shows & Groups